Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Experiments

-\subsection{Pitprops data}
+\subsection{Pitprops Data}

-The pitprops data is a classic data set widely used for PCA analysis, as it is usually difficult to show the interpretability of principal components.
-It is used in ScoTLASS~\citep{jolliffe2003modified} and in SPCA~\citep{zou2006sparse}.
-As a demonstration of the performance of the new FGSPCA method, especially the grouping effect and sparsity effect, we also employ the pitprops data set and consider the first six principal components.
+The pitprops data is a classic dataset widely used for PCA analysis, as it is usually difficult to show the interpretability of principal components.
+In the pitprops data, there are 180 observations and 13 measured variables.
+It is used in ScoTLASS~\citep{jolliffe2003modified} and SPCA~\citep{zou2006sparse}.
+As a demonstration of the performance of the FGSPCA method, especially the grouping effect and sparsity effect, we consider the first six PCs of pitprops data.

-\autoref{tab:FGSPCA} shows the sparse loadings and the corresponding variance obtained by SPCA~\citep{zou2006sparse} (the left column) and FGSPCA (the right column).
-From~\autoref{tab:FGSPCA}, it can be seen that SPCA has a strong sparsity effect with respect to the number of zero loadings but a weak grouping effect.
-On the other hand, FGSPCA has a strong grouping effect with respect to the number of groups of loadings.
-In detail, for the first PC obtained by FGSPCA, the loadings belong to two groups with nonzero values, and a sparse-group with zero values.
-And these groups are learned automatically from the model rather than from prior knowledge.
-The grouping effect among loadings further improves the interpretability.
+\autoref{tab:FGSPCA} shows the sparse loadings and the corresponding variance obtained by SPCA~\citep{zou2006sparse} and FGSPCA.
+As can be seen from~\autoref{tab:FGSPCA}, both SPCA and FGSPCA show strong sparsity effects with respect to the number of zero loadings.
+On the other hand, FGSPCA has a strong grouping effect in terms of the number of loading groups, while SPCA has a weaker grouping effect compared to FGSPCA.
+Interestingly, through the grouping effect introduced in FGSPCA, FGSPCA shows a stronger sparsity compared to SPCA with respect to the number of zeroes.
+In detail, for the first PC obtained by FGSPCA, the loadings belong to two distinct groups with nonzero values and one sparse-group with zero values.
+Furthermore, these groups are learned automatically from the FGSPCA model rather than from prior knowledge.
+The grouping effect among loadings further improves the interpretability of the PCA.

-It can be seen from~\autoref{fig:pitpev} that, compared with the modified principal components of SCoTLASS and SPCA, PCs obtained by FGSPCA account for a larger amount of variance ($78.9\%$-FGSPCA vs. $75.8\%$-SPCA vs. $69.3\%$-SCoTLASS) with a much stronger grouping structure on the loadings.
-The great improvement on the total variance by FGSPCA contributes to the grouping effect, as fewer parameters need to be estimated due to the grouping effect.
-Compared with SPCA, FGSPCA estimated a smaller number of parameters ($12$ vs. $18$) due to the grouping effect of the loading structures.
-The number of parameters that need to be estimated is equal to the number of non-zero loadings in SPCA, and equal to the number of groups of loadings in FGSPCA.
+It can be seen from~\autoref{fig:pitpev} that, the first six PCs obtained by FGSPCA and SPCA account for almost the same amount of total variance, $74.96\%$ for FGSPCA and $75.77\%$ for SPCA respectively, which is much larger compared with SCoTLASS ($69.3\%$).
+The significant improvement in the total variance explained by FGSPCA and SPCA may result from the sparse structure on the loadings, since the derived PCs obtained by SCoTLASS are not sparse enough as analyzes in~\cite{zou2006sparse}.